zyxue/kleat/README.rst

   cleavage site analysis of transcriptomes.
 Pac Symp Biocomput.
 World Scientific.
 2015;:347–58.

+KLEAT works by

+1. Collect polyA evidences (suffix, bridge, link, and blank) and their supporting clvs per contig
+2. Aggregate polyA evidence per clv identified by (seqname, strand, clv)
+3. Find the closest annotated clv per predicted clv and calculate the distance in between.

+Suffix was named tail in the original paper, but tail collides with tail of a bridge contig, which could be confused, so it is renamed to suffix in the code base.

+Blank indicates the contig without any indication of polyA, but could still support predicting cleavage site since if a transcript is expressed, then a cleavage site likely exists nearby.

 ..
    memo: adding hyperlink to a sentence is really awkward in rst!